-A premium tax credit is available for health insurance coverage purchased from a state Exchange.
-Exchanges must determine whether individuals are eligible, and the tax credit is paid on an advance basis to the health insurance provider.
-Individuals are eligible for the tax credit if: (1) their household income is at least 100% and not more than 400% of the Federal Poverty Line (FPL); (2) they are not eligible for governmental coverage (such as Medicare, Medicaid and CHIP); and (3) they are not eligible for employer coverage that is adequate and affordable.
+A premium tax credit is available for health insurance coverage purchased from an Exchange.
+Exchanges must determine whether individuals are eligible, and the tax credit is available to be paid on an advance basis to the health insurance provider.
+Individuals are eligible for the tax credit if: (1) their household income is at least 100% and not more than 400% of the Federal Poverty Level (FPL); (2) they are not eligible for governmental coverage (such as Medicare, Medicaid and CHIP); and (3) they are not eligible for employer coverage that is adequate and affordable.
 Household income is based on the income of the taxpayer and all other individuals in the taxpayer's household who are required to file a tax return.

 Premium Tax Credit FAQs

 Answer: The Federal Poverty Line (FPL) is a poverty threshold used for administrative purposes, such as determining financial eligibility for certain federal assistance programs.
 The FPL is issued each year by the Department of Health and Human Services and published in the Federal Register.
 The most recent FPL numbers are available by clicking here.

 Answer:The following are examples of 400% of FPL in 2013 for different family sizes:

 - Family of 2: $62,040

 - When is employer coverage considered to be "adequate"?

 Answer: Employer coverage is considered to be adequate if the plan pays at least 60% of the allowable costs covered by the plan.
 If an employee is eligible for employer coverage that is adequate, the employee is not eligible for a premium tax credit.

 - When is employer coverage considered to be “affordable”?